- Location: Michigan

 - Be able to drive your vehicle safely in traffic, around obstacles, and on hills.

-You must self-certify your type of vehicle operation with the Michigan SOS by January 2014.
+You must self-certify your type of vehicle operation with the Michigan SOS.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate